ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 #### Enable or disable the metadata service when creating a new instance from the API
 {: #imd-disable-on-instance-api}

-The metadata service is enabled by default when you create a new instance by making a `POST /instances` call.
+The metadata service is disabled by default when you create a new instance by making a `POST /instances` call.

-You can disable the service by specifying the `metadata_service` parameter and setting `enabled` to `false`.
+You can enable the service by specifying the `metadata_service` parameter and setting `enabled` to `true`.

-This example shows disabling the metadata service at instance creation:
+This example shows enabling the metadata service at instance creation:

 ```
-curl -X POST "$vpc_api_endpoint/v1/instances?version=2021-10-14&generation=2"\
+curl -X POST "$vpc_api_endpoint/v1/instances?version=2022-01-12&generation=2"\
 -H "Authorization: Bearer $iam_token"\
 -d '{
       "image": {